pinpoint-apm/pinpoint/pages/plugin-dev-guide.md

 --- | ---
 TERMINAL | This `Span` or `SpanEvent` invokes a remote node but the target node is not traceable with Pinpoint INCLUDE_DESTINATION_ID | This `Span` or `SpanEvent` records a `destination id` and remote server is not a traceable type.
-RECORD_STATISTICS | Pinpoint collector should collect execution time statistics of this `Span` or `SpanEvent`
+RECORD_STATISTICS | Pinpoint Collector should collect execution time statistics of this `Span` or `SpanEvent`

 #### 1.2 AnnotationKey